 A common source of confusion, especially when it comes to clogged pores and acne, is the so-called skin condition of the inflamed hair, also known as folliculitis.

-Folliculitis is a pretty common skin condition in which a hair follicles, i.e. the skin pore holding a single hair (or sometimes two, or more hairs), becomes inflamed.
+Folliculitis is a pretty common skin condition in which a hair follicle, i.e. the skin pore holding a single hair (or sometimes two, or more hairs), becomes inflamed.
 The causes for this can be various, but the most common ones are either a persistent irritation of the affected area of the skin, fungal growth or even a bacterial infection.

 People can often mistake an inflamed hair follicle for a pimple, or acne, or a clogged pore - especially a whitehead.
 The confusion with whiteheads is usually due to the redness that surrounds the hair follicle.
 However, a clogged, or inflamed hair follicle can also resemble a blackhead.
 In a sense, a clogged hair follicle, which also becomes inflamed, is technically a clogged pore in itself.
 But it’s useful to be able to tell the difference between these skin disorders, since they can lead to different things.

 Inflamed hair follicles and ingrown hairs rarely progress into a full-blown acne inflammation.
 Folliculitis is usually localized and doesn’t spread to other hair follicles.
 Contrary to this, if you are dealing with clogged pores, the problem is more general - more than one pore will be clogged, and it is often the case that your pores will be clogged over a wider area of the skin.